Professional Depression Treatment in Provo, Utah

 - Onset: Can occur at any age, with peak onset in early adulthood (Kessler et al., 2005, Archives of General Psychiatry)

-- Treatment: Highly effective with proper diagnosis and management (Cuijpers et al., 2013, Annual Review of Clinical Psychology)
+- Treatment: Can be effective with proper diagnosis and management (Cuijpers et al., 2013, Annual Review of Clinical Psychology)

-- Prognosis: Excellent with appropriate treatment and support (Rush et al., 2006, New England Journal of Medicine)
+- Prognosis: Often positive with appropriate treatment and support (Rush et al., 2006, New England Journal of Medicine)

 Key Symptoms of Depression